kredati/cin2999f19/reverse_timeline.md

 * Consider your granting needs.
 If you must, should, or want to apply for money (SSHRC, NEH, etc.), this is a good time to start working on that.

 _By this point_:
 * Two chapters from your book accepted (in submission at least).
-This is important to show that at least part of your book project has been vetted by peer review.
+One of these will be from your time as a graduate student or during the Interregnum; these essays count.
+Their purpose here is to show that at least part of your book project has been vetted by peer review.
+(NB: This will probably be the most you should publish from your first book.
+A rule of thumb is that presses will not want more than half the chapters to be published as articles.)

 #### Year 1:
 * Develop a plan for your next 1, 2, 3, and 6 years.
 This will include publication, research, and granting.
 Adjust this timeline to institutional needs and resources, any job changes you think you might need, etc. Keep the focus soft, especially as you get past the two-year mark.
 * Get adjusted to faculty life, develop a lifeworld in a new city, etc. (Only exceptional people get much done during their first year as a professor.)
 * Develop relationships with mentors outside your PhD program: senior faculty colleagues at your new institution, and in the field at large.
-* Research and writing on the “unfinished business” of your dissertation.
+* Research and writing on the “[unfinished business](./on_proposals.md#plan-for-unfinished-business)” of your dissertation.
 Develop a plan for expansion and revision.
 * Present at two conferences.
-One or both of these must be new material for your book (i.e. the “unfinished business”).
+One or both of these must be new material for your book (i.e. the “[unfinished business](./on_proposals.md#plan-for-unfinished-business)”).
 * Stop calling it a dissertation and start calling it a book.
 * In the summer, revise one book chapter into an essay and submit it to a journal.